almereyda/awesome-starred/README.md

 ## Jupyter Notebook

+- [logica](https://github.com/EvgSkv/logica) - Logica is a logic programming language that compiles to StandardSQL and runs on Google BigQuery.
 - [arc-floor-area](https://github.com/nismod/arc-floor-area) - Estimate floor area projections
 - [water_demand](https://github.com/nismod/water_demand) - A basic water demand model, where demand is a scalar multiple of population
 - [arc-scenarios](https://github.com/nismod/arc-scenarios) - Run scenario models and preprocess data for input to NISMOD2